Pope Leo wraps up his visit to Lebanon with prayers at the site of Beirut's port blast

 Pope Leo, the first American leader of the world's Catholics, met Monday evening with young people.
 Lebanon's Christians and young adults are a disproportionately large percentage of the population who are leaving the country, many convinced they have no future here.

-"Dear young people — perhaps you regret inheriting a world torn apart by wars and disfigured by social justice but there is hope and there is hope within you," he told them.
+"Dear young people — perhaps you regret inheriting a world torn apart by wars and disfigured by social injustice but there is hope and there is hope within you," he told them.

 Many Lebanese who welcomed the pope's arrival feared his departure would be a prelude to intensified Israeli attacks.